Marysville Exempted Village Schools District: Mascot

-The school district’s mascot is the “Monarch,” usually portrayed by a lion.
+The school district's mascot is the “Monarch,” usually portrayed by a lion.
 Both the Middle and High Schools have wrestling, football, basketball, baseball, softball, lacrosse, track and field, volleyball, and golf teams, and marching band.
-Other student activities include Art and Writing clubs, Student Councils, Swim Team, FFA, “In the Know,” Choir (and Show Choir), among many others.
+Other student activities include Art and Writing clubs, Student Councils, Swim Team, FFA, “In the Know,” Choir (and Show Choir), a Bowling Team, among many others.
 The wrestling team has won six league championships, and producing three state champions.